Implicit Actor Critic Coupling via a Supervised Learning Framework for RLVR: Abstract

 \section{Abstract}

-Recent advances in Reinforcement Learning with Verifiable Rewards (RLVR) have empowered large language models (LLMs) to tackle challenging reasoning tasks such as mathematics and programming.
-RLVR leverages verifiable outcome rewards to guide policy optimization, enabling LLMs to progressively improve output quality in a grounded and reliable manner.
-Despite its promise, the RLVR paradigm poses significant challenges, as existing methods often suffer from sparse reward signals and unstable policy gradient updates, particularly in RL-based approaches.
-To address the challenges, we propose \textbf{PACS}, a novel RLVR framework that achieves im\textbf{P}licit \textbf{A}ctor \textbf{C}ritic coupling via a \textbf{S}upervised learning framework.
+Recent advances in Reinforcement Learning with Verifiable Rewards (RLVR) have empowered large language models (LLMs) to tackle challenging reasoning tasks such as mathematics and programming, however existing RLVR methods often suffer from sparse reward signals and unstable policy gradient updates inherent to RL-based approaches.
+To address the challenges, we propose \textbf{\ours}, a novel RLVR framework that achieves im\textbf{P}licit \textbf{A}ctor \textbf{C}ritic coupling via a \textbf{S}upervised learning framework.
 By treating the outcome reward as a predictable label, we reformulate the RLVR problem into a supervised learning task over a score function parameterized by the policy model and optimized using cross-entropy loss.
-A detailed gradient analysis shows that this supervised formulation inherently recovers the classical policy gradient update while implicitly coupling actor and critic roles, yielding more stable and efficient training.
-Benchmarking on challenging mathematical reasoning tasks, PACS outperforms strong RLVR baselines, such as PPO and GRPO, achieving superior reasoning performance.
-For instance, PACS achieves 59.78\% at pass@256 on AIME 2025, representing improvements of 13.32 and 14.36 points over PPO and GRPO.
-This simple yet powerful framework offers a promising avenue for LLMs post-training with verifiable rewards.
+A detailed gradient analysis shows that this supervised formulation inherently recovers the classical policy gradient update while providing more stable and efficient training.
+Extensive experiments demonstrate that \ours significantly outperforms strong open-source models and RLVR baselines, yielding substantial average gains of $\textbf{+8.26\%}$ (4B) and $\textbf{+9.57\%}$ (8B) over base models offering a promising avenue for LLMs post-training with verifiable rewards.
 Our code and data are available as open source at \url{https://github.com/ritzz-ai/PACS}.